Share the Meal

 I have dietary restrictions.
 Will I be able to eat?

-All of our meals are healthy and vegetarian (but not vegan).
+All of our meals are healthy and vegetarian (but not necessarily vegan).
 They are often gluten and lactose free, but not always.
-We usually have dessert at the end of worship during announcements.
+We sometimes have dessert at the end of worship during announcements.
 If you have allergies to particular foods or have other food-related concerns, please send us an e-mail and let us know.
 If you need to receive gluten free bread at the Eucharist, it’s helpful if you remind us when you arrive.

 I don’t drink alcohol.